-Theft Defense Attorneys Located in Morristown, New Jersey
+Theft Defense Attorneys Located in Morris County, New Jersey

-The Tormey Law Firm is an experienced team of theft crime defense lawyers.
-Our managing partner, Travis J. Tormey, has handled thousands of cases in Municipal and Superior Courts around the state of New Jersey.
+The Tormey Law Firm is an experienced team of criminal defense lawyers who represent clients charged with burglary and other theft crimes in Morristown, Parsippany, Dover, Denville, Roxbury, and throughout Morris County.
+Our managing partner, Travis J. Tormey, has handled thousands of cases in Municipal and Superior Courts across the state of New Jersey.
 One of our other partners, Alissa D. Hascup, is a former Morris County Assistant Prosecutor, former Special Deputy Attorney General, and former Municipal Prosecutor.

-The Tormey Law Firm is dedicated to defending your rights and keeping you out of jail.
-Give us a call anytime at 866-949-6948, or use the online contact form to schedule a no-cost appointment.
+At The Tormey Law Firm, we are dedicated to defending your rights and keeping you out of jail.
+Give us a call anytime at 866-949-6948, or use the online contact form to schedule a no-cost appointment at our centrally-located offices in Morristown.
 A member of our criminal defense team will be happy to answer any questions you have and provide you with an honest assessment of your case.
 This consultation about your case will be free, so call today.

 a.
 Burglary defined.
 A person is guilty of burglary if, with purpose to commit an offense therein or thereon he: